L42i/SCKinect/doc/docs/examples/wind.md

 This example demonstrates how to use SCKinect to control a wind-like sound using hand movements.
 The right hand controls the volume (moving up/down) while the left hand controls the tone (moving left/right).

 !!! warning "CUDA Requirement"
     This example requires CUDA for effective real-time performance.
 The CPU-only implementation is in progress but not yet fully functional.
-You will need a CUDA-capable NVIDIA GPU to run this example as intended.
+You will need a CUDA-capable NVIDIA GPU (at the moment) to run this example as intended.
+CPU support without OpenPose is on the roadmap of future releases for this plugin.

 ## Overview